Advanced lung cancer treatment in Augusta, Georgia

 Doctors Hospital of Augusta is committed to providing lung cancer screenings to facilitate the early diagnosis and treatment of lung cancer.
 Our physicians remain on the forefront of new treatments in radiation therapy and robot-assisted surgery.

 To learn more about lung cancer prevention and treatment options, please call us at (706) 651-5864 or (706) 651-LUNG.

 Doctors Hospital of Augusta is accredited by the American College of Radiology (ACR) for our radiation oncology services.
 This acknowledges our staff for meeting and following high-quality medical standards in radiation therapy and our commitment to patient safety.

 Why choose us for lung cancer care

 The cancer program at our hospital treats many different types of cancer but provides even more specialized care for our patients with lung cancer.
 Our cancer specialists know that lung cancer often demands more complex treatments than other forms of cancer.
-This is why we provide a continuum of care that spans from our low-cost lung cancer screening program to minimally invasive cancer treatment options.
+This is why we provide a continuum of care that spans from our free lung cancer screening program to minimally invasive cancer treatment options.
 Our lung cancer program offers:

 - Advanced imaging and biopsy technologies

 - Fast time to diagnosis and treatment after discovering a suspicious spot on a lung